cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 supporting various network applications.
 Models include two major types, basic and functional models:

-o  Basic models refer to network element models and network topology models used to reflect the basic configuration, environment information, operational state, link topology etc. of the network and its elements. o  Functional models refer to various data or other models used to generate information supporting network analysis, emulation, diagnosis, prediction, assurance, etc. The functional models can be
+o  Basic models refer to network element models and network topology models used to reflect the basic configuration, environment information, operational state, link topology, etc. of the network and its elements. o  Functional models refer to various data or other models used to generate information supporting network analysis, emulation, diagnosis, prediction, assurance, etc. The functional models can be